dflib/jjava/README.md

 ## Project notes

-This project is a Java Jupyter kernel based on the [IJava](https://github.com/SpencerPark/IJava) project.
+This project is a supported Java Jupyter kernel based on the [IJava](https://github.com/SpencerPark/IJava) project.
 For a full list of changes check [release notes](RELEASE-NOTES.md).

 ## Project info